 Troop 1806 Scouts of all ages and program levels can also work on Council badges and patches.
 And if that’s not enough, girls can work on badges and patches from other Girl Scout councils around the United States!
 Our Junior Girl Scouts can work on the Bronze Award, the third highest award in Girl Scouting.

+Journeys: In addition to the badges, GSUSA has “Journeys.”
+These are pre-packaged, goal-oriented programs, based on a specific leadership, STEM or outdoor theme.
 Journeys are the foundation of what GSUSA calls the Girl Scout Leadership Experience.
 The Journeys are designed to provide opportunities for girls to work in teams, learn about topics of personal interest, and grow as they use a variety of leadership skills to complete challenges.
 The Girl Scout Leadership Experience supports girls as they discover their values, connect with others, and take action to make the world a better place through a series of fun activities for them to do, think about, and discuss.